Alarm clock showing 3 AM on nightstand representing sleep disruption and trouble sleeping

 All of this activates your stress response, making it harder to wind down at bedtime.

-Less Movement Shorter days and cold weather often mean less outdoor activity.
+Shorter days and cold weather often mean less outdoor activity.
 Less physical activity during the day means less sleep pressure at night.

-Screen Time We’re inside more.
+We're inside more.
 That usually means more screen time.
 Blue light from devices suppresses melatonin production even more.

 Winter Sleep Basics

 Natural sleep support works best when combined with good sleep habits.
-These are things
+These are things everyone can do:

 Light Exposure: